secretlint/secretlint/README.md

 Secretlint adopt opt-in approach.

 In our experience, linting tools that report various errors by default is difficult to use.
-Opt-in approach help to introduce secretlint increasing.
+Opt-in approach help to introduce Secretlint increasing.

 ### A documentation per a Rule